 The Sydney New Year’s Eve Fireworks

 Sydney stages its annual New Year’s Eve fireworks celebration on Sydney harbour around its iconic harbour bridge.
-With a backdrop of the Sydney opera house and an armada of spectator water craft, the event is regarded as one of the world’s greatest shows fig1.
-(This photograph was taken in 2010 at the 9pm display from Dover Heights, the location shown in fig2 by a red arrow).
+With a backdrop of the Sydney opera house and an armada of spectator water craft, the event is regarded as one of the world’s greatest New Year’s Eve displays.
+There are in fact two firework displays, one at 9pm lasting about 10 minutes and the major spectacle starting precisely at midnight and lasting 15 minutes.
+A photo of the 9pm display is shown in fig1. taken from a small park in Dover Heights, whose location is shown by a red arrow in fig2.

 Sydney Fireworks Vantage Points.